ISSOtm/gb-vwf/README.md

 ## Known bugs

-- Glyphs wider than 5 pixels are truncated, and might cause rendering errors.
 - If the “textbox” touches the right edge of the tilemap, newlines may occasionally skip one row of tiles.

 ## How to use